jdeleonardis/Student-Management-System-For-Online-Learning/README.md

 ## Description

 The Student Management System for Online Learning (SMSOL) is a easy to use Web Application for busy teachers to organize student meetings.
+This application allows teachers to add students to their list, drag and drop them to the interactive calendar and delete or reschedule as needed.
+When adding students a modal will appear to input the student information.
+The modal will also be a useful tool for updating currently scheduled students or deleting students from the calendar.

 ## Table of Contents